-Comparative evaluations for each contention set will be performed by a comparative evaluation provider appointed by ICANN to review applications for contending gTLD strings.
-The provider's charter is to determine whether one of the community-based applications clearly and demonstrably have the support of the specified community.
-Open applicants within the contention set, if any, will not participate in the comparative evaluation.
+Comparative evaluations for each contention set will be performed by a comparative evaluation provider appointed by ICANN to review-all applications for contending gTLD strings.
+The providerpanel's charter is to determine whether one of the community-based applications clearly and demonstrably have the support of the specified community-would add more value to the Internet's Domain Name System.
+Open applicants within the contention set_if any, will not participate in the comparative evaluation.

-If a single community-based applicant is found to meet the criteria (see subsection 4.2.3 below) for succeeding in the comparative evaluation, that applicant will be declared to prevail in the comparative evaluation and may proceed with its application.
+If ane single community-based applicant is found to meet the criteria (see subsection 4.2.3 below) for succeeding in the comparative evaluation, that applicant will be declared to prevail in the comparative evaluation and may proceed with its application.
 If more than one community-based applicant is found to meet the criteria, this will be resolved as follows: